zzpDavid2/discord_entities/README.md

 - **Multiple LLM Support**: Works with OpenAI, Anthropic, Cohere, and more
 - **Hot Reloading**: Update ghost configs without restarting
 - **Webhook Integration**: Ghosts appear as separate users
+- **Ghost-to-Ghost Interactions**: Ghosts can tag and respond to each other
+- **Enhanced Conversations**: Ghosts can debate, collaborate, and build on each other's ideas

 ## Troubleshooting